-- 16.2.1 The general rules applying to delegation and reporting shall also apply to capital expenditure - 16.2.2 Expenditure on tangible and intangible assets for the Trust must follow the correct delegation and reporting lines specifically designed for approval of capital expenditure detailed in the Scheme of Delegation.
-Accounting for tangible and intangible assets must comply with the DHSC Group Accounting Manual. - 16.2.3 A separate capital budget must be prepared for each capital scheme. - 16.2.4 Each capital allocation is made on an expenditure basis for a specific financial year.
-Any proposed/anticipated slippage or variation in cost on a capital scheme must be reported to the Executive Director of Finance, Performance and Estates at the earliest opportunity. - 16.2.5 Any proposed advancement of all, or part of, a capital scheme must receive the authorisation of the Executive Director of Finance, Performance and Estates prior to its execution.
-Executive Director of Finance, Performance and Estates may, in consultation with the responsible Director, approve variations to schemes included within the capital programme as approved by the Trust Board. - 16.2.6 Progress on each capital scheme should be reviewed at least monthly and a projection to the year end updated.
-Any significant changes must be notified to the Trust Board at the earliest opportunity.
+- 16.2.1 The general rules applying to delegation and reporting shall also apply to capital expenditure. - 16.2.2 Expenditure on tangible and intangible assets for the Trust must follow the correct delegation and reporting lines specifically designed for approval of capital expenditure detailed in the Scheme of Delegation.
+Accounting for tangible and intangible assets must comply with the Department of Health and Social Care Group Accounting Manual. - 16.2.3 A separate capital budget must be prepared for each capital scheme. - 16.2.4 Each capital allocation is made on an expenditure basis for a specific financial year.
+Any proposed/anticipated slippage or variation in cost on a capital scheme must be reported to the Chief Finance Officer at the earliest opportunity. - 16.2.5 Any proposed advancement of all, or part of, a capital scheme must receive the authorisation of the Chief Finance Officer prior to its execution. the Chief Finance Officer may, in consultation with the responsible Director, approve variations to schemes included within the capital programme as approved by the Trust Board.

-- 16.2.7 The Executive Director of Finance, Performance and Estates will specify the process and timetable to be followed by the Trust for compiling the annual and future capital plans for the Trust. - 16.2.8 For capital schemes where the contracts stipulate stage payments, the Chief Executive will issue procedures for their management, incorporating the recommendations of "Estatecode". - 16.2.9 The Executive Director of Finance, Performance and Estates shall assess on an annual basis the requirement for the operation of the construction industry tax deduction scheme in accordance with HMRC guidance. - 16.2.10 The Executive Director of Finance, Performance and Estates shall issue procedures for the regular reporting of expenditure and commitment against authorised expenditure. - 16.2.11 The Associate Director of Estates and Capital is responsible for the selection of architects, quantity surveyors, consultant engineers, IT engineers, other professional advisors and service providers within procurement and EU regulations.
+- 16.2.6 Progress on each capital scheme should be reviewed at least monthly and a projection to the year-end updated.
+Any significant changes must be notified to the Trust Board at the earliest opportunity. - 16.2.7 The Chief Finance Officer will specify the process and timetable to be followed by the Trust for compiling the annual and future capital plans for the Trust. - 16.2.8 For capital schemes where the contracts stipulate stage payments, the Chief Executive will issue procedures for their management, incorporating the recommendations of "The Efficient Management of Healthcare Estates and Facilities" guidance (previously the Estatecode). - 16.2.9 The Chief Finance Officer shall assess on an annual basis the requirement for the operation of the construction industry tax deduction scheme in accordance with HMRC guidance. - 16.2.10 The Chief Finance Officer shall issue procedures for the regular reporting of expenditure and commitment against authorised expenditure. - 16.2.11 The Associate Director of Estates and Capital is responsible for the selection of architects, quantity surveyors, consultant engineers, IT engineers, other professional advisors and service providers within procurement and UK regulations.